bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ### Using Hugo’s server mode for local previews {.h-tip}

-Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in its server mode on the local machine you’re writing your Markdown on, it will render your files and deliver the result to your browser (see [Using Hugo](/doc/intro/workflow/local-server)).
-My workflow is like that of many others based on Visual Studio Code (VSCode) as a Markdown editor in conjunction with Hugo’s server mode.
+Hugo offers a very convenient way of looking at your results instantly: When you run Hugo in server mode on your local machine, it renders your files and delivers the result instantly to your browser (see [Using Hugo](/doc/intro/workflow/local-server)).
+My workflow is like that of many others based on Visual Studio Code (VSCode) as a Markdown editor in conjunction with Hugo’s fabulous server mode.

 ### Front-Matter CMS {.h-warn}

 Front-Matter CMS is an exciting plugin for VSCode which offers many nice features.
 Unfortunately, I can’t recommend it right now for this theme, because it may change the front-matter in a way that alters the site structure.
 It’s also not capable of handling Hugo’s resource parameters out of the box.
 The plugin probably handles other projects very fine and I hope to use it in the future.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
-To enforce a certain set of rules we may use a linter.
-The node package [Markdownlint][mlint] for example is reliable and there are plugins to check our Markdown directly in the editor.
+To ensure a certain set of rules we may use a linter.
+The node package [Markdownlint][mlint] for example is very reliable and easy to configure.
+There are plugins to automatically scan your Markdown directly in the editor .
 {.inline}

 {{< mnote >}}